KumaTelila/P1-django-take-home-assignment/README.md

 1. Navigate to the homepage.
 2. Pick a point on the map to find nearby food trucks.
-3. View the list of nearby food trucks with their names, addresses, and services.
+3. View the list of nearby food trucks with their Facility Type, addresses, and Loaction Description.
-4. Optionally, pick another point on the map to find different nearby food trucks.

 ## Technologies Used